Review Session - Case Management

 Alternatively, clients may choose to manually open cases and encounters to document anew all case/incident data, where then any historical documents brought in may be linked, accordingly.
 This is essentially creating each case/encounter from scratch.

 Preloaded Forms and Templates

 As a standard, WebChart includes various templates and preloaded forms designed to assist clients in their case management workflows and processes.
-Clients should review existing email and document templates, as well as any preloaded forms, for verbiage and content.
+Clients should review the existing email and document templates, as well as any preloaded forms, for verbiage and content.
 Determine if any additional email templates, forms, or document templates (e.g., text, sketch, MS Word, etc.) are needed for the established case management workflow(s).
 My Settings Preferences for Cases There is one setting within the My Settings in regards to cases called Show Closed Cases.
 Review whether the client would prefer to show closed cases or not within the Cases tab.
 System Settings (Injury & Illness Module) System settings associated with Case Management can be found under the Injury & Illness (I&I) module of System Settings.
 Review the I&I module system settings and update to the client’s needs and preferences.

-All clients should review the available reports in order to determine if any additional reports are needed for case management.
+All clients should review the available reports to determine if any additional reports are needed for case management.

 CSV Import Tools & OSHA E-file Info

-- Public User Instructions for Importing Data (Data Standards)
+- User Instructions for Importing Data (Data Import Standards)

 - OSHA.gov Injury Tracking Application API Documentation

 - Data Import-Lost Time Import Tool